 2 min read

 An NGO is a non-profit organisation with a societal, social, or scientific purpose.
 An NGO operates on a national or international scale and often has one clear goal.
+NGO stands for non-governmental organisation.
+Find out what you need to bear in mind when setting up an NGO.

 What is an NGO?

-NGO is a collective term for organisations that want to achieve a specific social, societal or scientific goal.
+NGO is a collective term for organisations that want to achieve a specific social, societal, or scientific goal.
 NGOs do not aim to make a profit and are not part of the government.
 Dutch NGOs usually have the legal structure of a foundation.
 An NGO usually works with volunteers and money from donors.
 An NGO offers assistance with social problems that require more support than the government or other (commercial) organisations can provide.
 Examples include food parcels in the event of disasters, school supplies for poor children, or refugee shelters.

 NGOs can also be conversation partners for governments.
 For example, for advice or mediation in matters like climate, child labour, or human rights abroad.